Pluribus AI 2024 Election Autopsy

 29 videos

-1.1 hrs of airtime
+1.1 hrs airtime

 39M views

-The media-ecosystem theme is the corpus’s smallest top-level cluster, but the most reflexively self-aware one.
-Of the 212 findings across 24 voices and 29 videos, the largest single share comes from the authoritarian-left quadrant — the party’s own friendliest commentary saying that the institutional media the party has historically relied on has lost credibility with the audience the party needs to reach, and that the alternative — a Democratic answer to the Joe Rogan, Ben Shapiro, Tucker Carlson media stack — does not exist.
+The media-ecosystem theme is the study’s smallest top-level cluster, but the most reflexively self-aware one.
+Of the 212 quotes across 24 voices and 29 videos, the largest single share comes from the authoritarian-left quadrant — the party’s own friendliest commentary saying that the institutional media the party has historically relied on has lost credibility with the audience the party needs to reach, and that the alternative — a Democratic answer to the Joe Rogan, Ben Shapiro, Tucker Carlson media stack — does not exist.
 The libertarian-right does its own version of the argument from the other side: not that the mainstream media is biased so much as that it is unwatched.
 The cross-quadrant agreement is on the structural fact, not the moral one.
 The audience has already moved.

 It's to rethink how they engage moving forward.
 Do that Joe Rogan podcast.
 By the way, part of the answer is to stop diagnosing and to start listening.